plotly/Plotly.NET/tests/README.md

 #### CoreTests.fsproj

-The largets test suirte by far that tests all things Plotly.NET, such as HTML code generation, JSON serialization, Object validity, etc.
+The largets test suite by far that tests all things Plotly.NET, such as HTML code generation, JSON serialization, Object validity, etc.

 #### CSharpInteroperabilityTests.csproj